skywind3000/asynctasks.vim/README-en.md

 output=terminal
 ```

-The local tasks have higher priority than the global tasks.
-So task defined in `.tasks` will always override the task in `~/.vim/tasks.ini` with the same name.
-So, in project `A`, our two old friends `project-build` and `project-run` have been replaced to the local methods.
+The `.tasks` configuration file are read top to bottom and the most recent tasks found take precedence. and local tasks always have higher priority than the global tasks.

+Task defined in `.tasks` will always override the task with the same name in `~/.vim/tasks.ini`.
+So, in project `A`, our two old friends `project-build` and `project-run` have been replaced with the local methods.

-Firstly, the new `project-build` task will call `vcvars32.bat` to setup environment variables, then, use a `&&` to concatenate `msbuild` command.
-And we initiate `errorformat` to `%f(%l):%m` to match vc errors for this task.
+Firstly, the new `project-build` task will call `vcvars32.bat` to setup environment variables, then, use a `&&` to concatenate `msbuild` command. `errorformat` is initiated to `%f(%l):%m` for matching `Visual C++` errors in this task.

 We can still use `F7` to build this project and `F6` to run it.
 We don't have to change our habit if we are working in a different type of project.
-Unified workflow can be take in different project types.
+Unified workflow can be used in different type of projects.
 This is the power of local/global tasks combination.

 ## Query available tasks